 Do Lovebirds Have a Mating Season?

-Breeding season for wild lovebirds varies.
+Breeding season for wild lovebirds is species-specific.

 African lovebirds like Fischer’s lovebirds (Agapornis fischeri) breed during the dry season at the turn of the year until midsummer.
 Peach-faced lovebirds (Agapornis roseicollis) mate during the spring and fall.

-How Do You Know When Lovebirds are Ready to Breed?
+How Do You Know When Lovebirds Are Ready To Breed?

 - Preening and parading, demonstrating strength and virility through bright and healthy feathers.